ophiolite/ultrasignup/README.md

 November 17, 2016:
 * Doing one more round of feature engineering to pull predictive power behind the DNF rates of individual athletes and for the races in general.
+* Feature engineering column for Finish/DNF rate for each athlete (ignoring DNS due to potential data leakage)